ADT-1 Filing

 Auditor Appointment Compliance Made Simple

 ADT-1 filing is a mandatory compliance under the Companies Act, 2013.
-It is used to inform the Registrar of Companies (ROC) about the appointment of a company auditor.
-Every company must file ADT-1 within 15 days of appointing an auditor to avoid penalties.
+Essentially, it is used to inform the Registrar of Companies (ROC) about the appointment of a company auditor.
+Therefore, every company must file ADT-1 within 15 days of appointing an auditor to avoid penalties.

-Many companies face fines simply due to delayed or incorrect ADT-1 filing.
-Prospect Legal helps companies file ADT-1 correctly and on time, ensuring stress-free compliance
+However, many companies face fines simply due to delayed or incorrect ADT-1 filing.
+In such cases, Prospect Legal helps companies file ADT-1 correctly and on time, thereby ensuring stress-free compliance.

 What is ADT-1 Filing?